TypeScriptADK-TS

 }

-Your code within agents, tools, and callbacks is responsible for the actual computation and decision-making.
-Its interaction with the loop involves:
+Your execution logic is responsible for the actual computation and decision-making.
+The key interaction points are:

-• Execute: Runs its logic based on the current InvocationContext, including the session state as it was when execution resumed.
+• Execute: Run logic based on the current InvocationContext, with access to the latest session state

-• Resume: Only after the Runner has processed the yielded event does the agent logic resume execution from the statement immediately following the yield.
+• Resume: Only after the Runner commits changes does execution continue from the line after yield

 // 1.
 Determine a change or output is needed, construct the event